mothi-2k/slyder/README.md

 # Slyder

-### An interactive and boring sliding game made with JavaScript
+### An interactive and boring sliding-puzzle game made with JavaScript

 ## Features

 - Responsive design
-- Trivia performace card on solving
+- Trivia performace card on solving puzzle